All Things Stewart Springs

 -- Jeff L., Mill Valley, CA

 Here's the latest review worth re-posting.
-It's from S.L, on Yelp, April 12, 1922, covering the frustrating experience of being an organized group, hoping to hold an event.
+It's from S.L, on Yelp, April 12, 1922, covering the shocking experience of an organized group long planning to hold an event there.
 It's re-posted in full:

 "I wish I could give Pneuma Retreat Center a negative 5 stars.
 Please know, I'm not BIG on writing reviews.
 I do not have fun criticizing people or their businesses because I consider myself an understanding and forward moving type of person, but I really do not want ANYBODY to go through what we went through with this highly unprofessional and inconsiderate business.